Mushroom Powder vs Liquid: Which One is better?

 This is why powders have their place.

-And why extracts have theirs.
+And why liquids have theirs.

 🌾 So Which One Should You Choose?